JuliaFunctional/DataTypesBasic.jl/docs/src/manual.md

 fe(myeither)  # "fallback behaviour 'error'"
 ```

-You also have support for `Iterators.flatten` in order to work "withing" Either, and combine everything correctly.
+You also have support for `Iterators.flatten` in order to work "within" Either, and combine everything correctly.
 ```julia
 check_threshold(a) = a < 15 ?
 Const((a, "threshold not reached")) : Identity("checked threshold successfully")